TheJelmega/prog-lang/design/README.md

   - Values larger than the maximum value, including `INFINITY`, will saturate to the maximum value of the integer type
   - Values samller than the minimum integer value, including `-INFINITY`, will saturate to the minimum value of the integer type
 - Casting from an integer to a floating point will produce the closest possible float *
-  - if necessary, rounding is accoring to `roundTiesToEven` mode ***
+  - if necessary, rounding is according to `roundTiesToEven` mode ***
-  - on overflow, infinity (of the same sign as the input) is produces
+  - on overflow, infinity (of the same sign as the input) is produced
-  - note: with teh current set of numeric types, overflow can only happen on `u128 as f32` for values greater or equal to `f32::MAX + 0.5`
+  - note: with the current set of numeric types, overflow can only happen on `u128 as f32` for values greater or equal to `f32::MAX + 0.5`, for for casts to an `f16`
 - Casting from an f32 to an f64 is perfect and lossless
 - Casting from an f64 to an f32 will produce the closest possible f32 value **
   - if necessary, rounding according to `roundTiesToEven` mode ***